TheMaverickProgrammer/C-Python-Like-Class-Member-Decorators/README.md

 How to write _class member_ decorator functions in modern C++14 or higher

-Works 100% on MSVC and Clang compilers
+Works 100% on MSVC, Clang, and GNU CC compilers

-Fails on GNU CC

 ### Skip the tutorial and view the final results
 ---